ascend-io/ascend-community/ottos_expeditions/README.md

 ### 5. Congratulations!
-Great job!
+Amazing!
 You've completed Expedition 3!
-Ready for your next Adventure?
+Ready for the next?

 ---